puneetpandey/incident_reporting/README.md

 This application is built in Ruby on Rails and using Postgres as Database.

+The demo of the application can be found at: https://shielded-spire-58205.herokuapp.com/

 # Technical Specifications

 * Ruby version: 2.5.3